Retropikzel/compile-r7rs/README.md

 The command is the first word on the list.
 So for example guile for Guile, csi for Chicken interpreter, csc for Chicken compiler.

+If the command has .exe at it's end cross compilation from Linux to .exe with Wine is assumed.

 ## Outputs

 ### Self contained, self extracting and runnable shell script